-We consume food that when combined with another item could be toxic or harmful to the body without realizing it.
+We eat food that, when combined with certain others, could be toxic or harmful to the body without realizing it.

-We may think that there’s nothing wrong with accompanying a heavy dinner or lunch with a glass of soda, but there are some combinations of ingredients that have detrimental effects.
+You might think there’s nothing wrong with drinking soda with a heavy dinner or lunch, but there are some combinations that can be harmful.

-Pay close attention to the foods you shouldn’t consume with soft drinks:
+Pay close attention to the following foods you shouldn’t combine with soda.

-For example, there are some pastries and cakes that contain cream.
-When these foods reach the stomach the combination of soda and milk produces a lot of acidity that will result in stomach cramps, acid reflux or indigestion.
+Take cream-filled pastries and birthday cakes, for example.
+When these foods reach your stomach, the combination of soda and milk produces a lot of acidity that can cause stomach cramps, acid reflux, or indigestion.

-Again, we don’t believe that there are people who put soft drinks like Coke in their coffee.
-However, we do think that people can drink the first beverage during their main meal and the second one when they have dessert.
+Again, we don’t believe that there are people who put soft drinks in their coffee.
+However, there are some who drink soda with their main meal and coffee with dessert.

-Moreover, when both these drinks reach the stomach, this combination will produce a kind of bubbling foam that’s very acidic.
-Therefore, you will feel alert and euphoric, as well as experience stomach cramps, which are the result of indigestion.
+Moreover, when both these drinks reach the stomach, the combination can produce a kind of bubbling foam that’s very acidic.
+Therefore, you’ll feel alert and stimulated while getting stomach cramps, which are the result of indigestion.

-It can even increase the risk of cardiac arrest.
+It can even increase your risk of cardiac arrest.

-You will also be alert because of the amount of sugar in your body.
-Therefore, don’t combine sweet pastries with soda so that you enjoy it at Christmas or at parties.
+You’ll also be alert because of the amount of sugar in your body.
+Therefore, if you want to enjoy your pastries at Christmas, don’t combine them with cola or any other type of soda.

-Spicy ingredients or spices such as chili, cumin or curry add flavor to your meals, but when they reach your body, they automatically raise our temperature (so we may want to drink right away).
+Spicy ingredients or spices such as chili, cumin, or curry add flavor to meals.
+However, when ingested, they automatically raise your temperature (which might make you want to drink right away).

 Think twice before choosing soda as your drink.

 Soft drinks are converted into sulfuric acid at high temperatures.
-So, if we think that drinking a glass of soda will quench our thirst or reduce the heat in our stomach, then we’re wrong.
+So, if you think that drinking a glass of soda will quench your thirst or cool your stomach, you’re mistaken.

-Instead, what you will get will be an increase in the number of acids in your stomach.
+Instead, you’ll be increasing the amount of acid in your stomach.

-Try this test out.
-Put a mint in a glass and then pour in some soda cola and then wait for the reaction.
-You’ll see that there’s a kind of explosion!
-This is due to the effervescent power in the mints and the bubbles in the drink.
+Try this out – put a mint in a glass and add some cola and wait for the reaction.
+You’ll get a kind of explosion!
+This is due to the mints’ effervescent power and the bubbles in the drink.

-Imagine then what happens inside our body when we consume both at the same time.
+Now imagine what happens in your body when you mix them together.
+As such, mints are one of the foods you shouldn’t combine with soda.
 You shouldn’t even try it since the pain will be unbearable and the internal reaction could be dangerous.

-What happens in our body when drinking soda?
+What happens in your body when you drink soda?

 After 10 minutes

 A glass of soda has 10 tablespoons of sugar.
 Yes, you read that right.
-This creates a kind of blow to the body.
+Indeed, soda jolts your body.

-Let’s not get confused.
-Coke doesn’t give us energy or allow us to be alert, but it unbalances our blood sugar and can be dangerous.
+Let’s set the record straight.
+Soda doesn’t give you energy or allow you to be alert, but it does unbalance your blood sugar and can be dangerous.

 After 20 minutes

-Insulin levels in the bloodstream “soar” and the liver has to work hard to transform the sugar it receives.
+Insulin levels in the bloodstream soar and your liver has to work harder to convert sugar.
 The downside is that it turns this sugar into fat.

 After 40 minutes

-Caffeine begins to take effect in the body: the pupils dilate and blood pressure increases.
-We don’t feel tired and the liver releases the sugar into the blood.
+Caffeine begins to take effect in the body: your pupils dilate and your blood pressure increases.
+You don’t feel tired and the liver releases sugar into your bloodstream.

 After 45 minutes

-That’s why we like to drink soft drinks so much: they’re like a fabulous drug for our brain.
+That’s why we like to drink soft drinks so much: they’re like a fabulous drug for your brain.

 After 1 hour

-More calcium is flushed out through our urine.
-This can cause osteoporosis, cause our teeth to fall out or our bones to become more brittle.
+More calcium is flushed out through your urine.
+This can cause osteoporosis, cause your teeth to fall out, or your bones to become more brittle.
 Phosphoric acid from soda also binds to magnesium and zinc.